Home Programming Complex Event Processing with Apache Flink: Building Real-Time CEP Pipelines from Scratch

 * Three transactions over $500 within 5 minutes from different locations.

-* If a user is spending in New York, then London, then Tokyo within 5 minutes,
+* Spending observed in New York, then London, then Tokyo within 5 minutes

 */